Creamy Instant Pot Wild Rice Soup

 - To make the roux, melt butter in a medium saucepan over medium heat.
 Whisk in the flour, and cook for 1-2 minutes.
 Gradually add the milk, whisking constantly, until the sauce is thick and smooth.

-- Pour the roux into the Instant Pot, stir everything together to combine well, and serve.
-Enjoy!
+- Pour the roux into the Instant Pot, stir everything together to combine well, and season with additional salt to taste.
+Serve and enjoy!

 Notes

-- Soup keeps well in the fridge for 3-4 days.
+- Storage: Leftover soup keeps well in the fridge for 4-5 days.

-- It can also be frozen!
-Freeze in a plastic container and be sure to leave some extra room, it will expand when frozen.
+- Freezing: This soup freezes well!
+Transfer to a freezer-safe container and be sure to leave some extra room, because the soup will expand when frozen.
 Defrost in the fridge, then reheat in a saucepan.
-The soup might separate a little bit as it reheats, but keep stirring, and it will come back together.
+The soup might separate a bit as it thaws and reheats, but keep stirring and it will come back together.

 Nutrition Estimate